Peaker/git-jump/README.md

 However, `reset --hard` has the annoying side-effect of deleting any outstanding work.

-It would be nice to be able to move the tip of the current branch to a new position and update the working tree, as long as there's no overlap between files changed in the working tree and in the diff to the remote location.
+It would be nice to be able to jump the tip of the current branch to a new position and update the working tree, as long as there's no overlap between files changed in the working tree and in the diff to the remote location.